 Social Media Campaigns

 Running a social media campaign can help nonprofits achieve a number of different goals.
 They’re a great way to engage existing donors, inspire potential donors, reach new audiences, and raise awareness about your cause.
-Building an online community can also improve donor retention rates, reach supporters of different ages, find new clients, and more.
+Building an online community on social platforms can also improve donor retention rates, reach supporters of different ages, attract new clients, and more.

 Social Media Workflow Example